-Credit risk is the risk of potential loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its liquid financial assets, including cash and receivables.
-The Company limits exposure to credit risk on liquid financial assets through maintaining its cash with a high credit quality financial institution.
+Credit risk is the risk of potential loss to the Corporation if the counterparty to a financial instrument fails to meet its contractual obligations.
+The Corporation's credit risk is primarily attributable to its liquid financial assets, including cash and receivables.
+The Corporation limits exposure to credit risk on liquid financial assets through maintaining its cash with high credit quality financial institutions.